Wisdom tooth Other area

 Core Research Platforms

 SOMI has three core research platforms to support our key research areas – technical, diagnostic and therapeutic.
-The applications of these platforms are summarised in the table below.

 Technical